The best website builder for small businesses: start selling online today

 ✅ Over 30 website builders tested over 200 hours

 That said, other platforms have much to offer.
 So we've brought together a range of options below to you to consider.
-For further choices, read our guides to the best website builder for artists and the best web hosting for freelancers.
+For further choices, read our guides to the best website builder for artists.

 Tom May is an award-winning journalist and editor specialising in design, photography and technology.
 He has tried and tested a range of website builders, using them to create his own portfolio sites.

-Wix is the best website builder for small business overall.
-It's easy to use, has lots of templates which you can customise to your own needs, and it's very affordable.
+Wix is the best website builder for small business overall that we've used.
+It's easy to use, has lots of templates which you can customise to your own needs, and it's affordable.
 Best of all, it's keenly focused on small business, so they've largely thought of everything you're likely to need.

-Shopify is the best choice for ecommerce because it specialises in the creation of online shops.
+In my testing, I found Shopify to be the best choice for ecommerce because it specialises in the creation of online shops.
 Its latest update adds some complexity, but also a raft of useful new features.

 The best website builder for small business overall